-Kombucha is a fermented, lightly fizzing sweetened black or green tea drinks.
+Kombucha is a fermented, lightly fizzing sweetened black or green tea drink.

-It is considered to be originated in the far east probably China and has been consumed there for at least two thousand years.
+Originated in the far east, probably China and has been consumed there for at least two thousand years.

-This results in a slightly sour, slightly fizzy drink that contains vitamins antioxidants, glucuronic acid, probiotics and antibacterial agent.
+Kombucha is a slightly sour, slightly fizzy drink that contains vitamins, antioxidants, glucuronic acid, probiotics and antibacterial agents.

-- Bacteria contained in kombucha beverage belongs to the genus Acetobacter, Gluconobacter, and the yeasts of the genus Saccharomyces.
+- Bacteria contained in kombucha beverages belong to the genus Acetobacter, Gluconobacter, and the yeasts of the genus Saccharomyces.

 - Kombucha beverage is a source of bioactive components, such as polyphenols and glucuronic acid.